 - Keep track of when each name was last checked or amended.

 - Record when you last mailed each person, how often they have been approached in the past year and whether they have responded to any of your marketing campaigns.
 Regular mailings improve response, but too many alienate customers.

 Your database is a valuable business asset and must be managed

-- Data inputting must be checked and validated, or it could ruin the mailshot at the outset.
+- Data inputting must be checked and validated, or it could undermine your results.

-- The quality of the database declines unless it is regularly 'cleaned' and added to.
-Cleaning eliminates the names of 'returns' (email bounce backs or letters returned to sender).
+- The quality of the database declines unless it is regularly cleaned and updated.
+Cleaning eliminates the names of "returns" (email bounce backs or letters returned to sender).

 - Experts say an uncleaned list is unusable within three years.
-Many email addresses are out of date in six months.
+Many email addresses are out of date within six months.

 3. External mailing lists

 If you want to reach out to a larger slice of the market, renting a mailing list is usually the most cost-effective method.

 Many lists can be rented or bought in